lanl/dsi/docs/python_api.rst

 ~~~~~~~~~~~~~~~~~~~~~
 Querying data from an active DSI backend.
 Users can either use ``query()`` to view specific data with a SQL statement, or ``get_table()`` to view all data from a specified table.

+By default, all matches are printed.
+If ``True`` is passed as an additional argument, the matching rows are returned as a DataFrame instead.

 .. literalinclude:: ../examples/user/6.query.py